ironhack00/ironhack00/README.md

 Full Stack Developer, passionate about new technologies.
 I am currently looking for a job and new challenges, which allow me to stay in constant learning in order to continue developing and growing professionally.
-I consider myself a creative person, capable of teamwork.
+I consider myself a creative person, capable of working in a team.

 ///